Brands and Horns

 What Brand?

 Martin Baritones are relatively cheap, well made and sound pretty good.
-An excellent choice for someone looking for a nice older horn without the vintage price tag.
+An excellent choice for someone looking for a nice older horn without the outrageous price tag.
+They can be heavy due to their soldered tone holes and construction.

 King Baritones are relatively cheap as well and sound very nice.
 King saxophones generally are a bit brighter and years ago were the standard among “rock” saxophonists in the early days.

 Selmer Baritones.
 The Selmer Mark VI is probably the most sought after model of saxophone ever made.
 There is certainly a large demand for Selmer baritones as well.
 The best models to look out for are the Balanced Action and Mark VI.
 Ronnie Cuber, Claire Daly, Howard Johnson, Pepper Adams, and plenty more have all used Selmer baritones.
 Selmers in general have a very focused sound and excellent key work.
-If you are looking for a vintage horn with a Low A, Selmer is probably the way to go since they have been making them since the 50′s or so.
+If you are looking for a vintage horn with a Low A, Selmer is probably the way to go since they have been making them since the ’50s or so.
+Keep in mind that most modern/new horns emulate the bore shape and size of Selmer’s Mark VI.

 The Conn.
 It seems to me that more great baritone players have chosen Conn than any other.
 A short list includes: Harry Carney, Gerry Mulligan, Scott Robinson, Gary Smulyan, Hamiett Bluiett, Dana Colley and others.
 Perhaps this is due to Conn’s deep beefy sound that goes hand in hand with the lower register.
 The key work is a little more awkward than Selmer’s (often no articulated G# key), but if the Conn sound is what you are going after, the time it takes to adjust to the keys will be well worth the huge sound.
-Generally the best Conns are those made before the factory was moved to Mexico in the late 50′s.
+Generally the best Conns are those made before the factory was moved to Mexico in the late ’50s.
 The classic Conn baritone model is the 12m “Naked Lady” or “Lady Face”.
 These nicknames refer to the engraving of a female figure on the bell of the horn.
 Conns before 1960 are mostly low Bb horns.
-Conn’s also feature a zink neckstrap ‘ring’ which does not wear down like most rings.
+Some Conns also feature a zinc neckstrap ‘ring’ which does not wear down like most rings.
+Be wary as some of the later Conns after the factory was moved are generally lesser instruments, sometimes identifiable by the nickel (silver looking) keys.
+Also, older Conns have rolled tone holes, although there is a period in the ’50s before the move where they produced fine horns without rolled tone holes as well.

 Low A or Low Bb?

 The Low A horn is not a bad idea in theory.
-However, the way they are built is incorrect.
-When designing a Low A horn the bell is generally just extended and another tonehole is drilled.
+However, they don’t seem well thought out.
+When designing a Low A horn the bell is generally just extended and another tone hole is drilled.
 If you look at any saxophone the opening at the neck is the smallest in diameter and the bell is the largest.
 Small to big.
 When they add a Low A they stop expanding the size of the tube so that the diameter at the Bb tone hole is the same as that at the Low A tone hole.
 Not that I blame them, to make a bell large enough to be in correct proportion it would have to be huge.
 But that doesn’t nullify the fact that the bell on Low A horns is just not big enough to account for all of the notes.
 To build a Low A horn you must design it from the neck down!
+Modern Low A baritones don’t resemble any of the other saxophones, just as straight soprano’s do not. the shape of the horn, bore dimensions, and bell size all vastly affect the sound of the entire instrument.

-Low end aside, the extra hunk of metal on the end of the bell (which isn’t “used” except on one note) still affects the resonance, timbre, and overall sound of the rest of the horn.
+Low end aside, the extra hunk of metal on the end of the bell affects the resonance, timbre, and overall sound of the rest of the horn.
 Everyone claims you need a Low A baritone to play in a big band.
 This seems ironic to me, as it is much easier to punch the low end of the horn and support a section without the extra tubing!

 Kenny Berger made the following comment, which I found helpful in explaining the issue: